 Hispanic father and Hispanic mother (hereafter HH).

-Moreover, my sample includes inter-ethnic children with Hispanic ancestry aged 25 to 40 that are citizens.
-I do not restrict the sample to the self-reported Hispanic identity and keep both Hispanic White and non-Hispanic White children because ethnic attrition could lead to biases estimates when measuring gaps as shown by Hadah (2024).
-10 11 To maintain analytical clarity, I restricted the sample to Hispanic and non-Hispanic White in- dividuals, excluding other racial groups who also identify as Hispanic, as this allows for a more focused examination of Hispanic ancestry effects without introducing confounding racial factors.
+My sample includes inter-ethnic children with Hispanic ancestry aged 25–40 who are US citizens.
+I include both Hispanic White and non-Hispanic White individuals, since ethnic attrition could lead to biased estimates when measuring gaps as shown by Hadah (2024).
+10 11 To maintain analytical clarity, I restricted the sample to Hispanic and non-Hispanic White individuals, excluding other racial groups who also identify as Hispanic, to avoid confounding racial factors.

-The distribution of the four types of children is presented in Table 1.
-The majority of the sample (96%) is WW children.
+The CPS data distribution of the four types of parenthood is presented in Table 1.
+The vast majority (96%) are WW children.
 The second biggest group is HH, which constitutes 3% of the sample.
 Inter-ethnic children, WH and HW, make up 1.35% of the sample with 90,325 observations.
 Even though WH and HW are only 1.35% of the sample, I have plenty of observations to carry out an analysis.
 The summary statistics for the children of the four types of marriages are presented in Table 2.
 Children of WW marriages (Column 1) do better on every measure while children of HH parents (Column 4) do worse than other children on every measure.
-Children of WH (Column 2) and HW (Column 3) mar- riages fall in between WW and HH children.
+Children of WH (Column 2) and HW (Column 3) marriages fall in between WW and HH children.
 The rates of self-reported Hispanic identity vary significantly across groups.
 Among children of WW marriages (Column 1), only 4% of men and 5% of women identify as Hispanic.
 This proportion increases substantially for children of inter-ethnic marriages: in WH families (Column 2), 74% of men and 78% of women identify as Hispanic, while in HW families (Column 3), the rates are 83% for men and 81% for women.
 Children of HH marriages (Column 4) show the highest rates of Hispanic identification, with 96% of men and 97% of women self-reporting as Hispanic.12

 Synthetic parents